 The REST API and .NET client API support filtering on complex objects of different types to varying degree.
-Supported complex objects can be divided into these types:
+Supported complex objects can be divided into three types:

 - Collections of native objects such as IEnumerable<int>.

-- Complex objects that have properties of native objects and/or complex objects, for example an Author class.
+- Complex objects that have properties of native objects and/or complex objects.
+Such as an Author class.

 - Collections of complex objects, such as IEnumerable<Author>.

 The first type is covered by the documentation for each native type, for instance if you want to know how to filter on a property of type IEnumerable<string> see Strings.
 The second type, complex objects, such as a property of type Author is straight forward, we can filter on its native properties just as if they were apart of the type we are searching for.
 For instance, to find blog posts authored by Winston Churchill we could use the below code.

 var searchQuery = client.Search<BlogPost>() .Filter(x => x.Author.Name.Match("Winston Churchill"));

 One might wonder what happens if the Author property is null.
 Contrary to LINQ no exception will be thrown and the filter will simply not match.